A Third of Serious Cyberattacks in Israel in the Past Year Went Unreported, Report Says

 CTech – In the past year, 30 percent of serious cybersecurity events in Israel were not reported to the proper authorities as required by law, according to data released Thursday by Israel’s Privacy Protection Authority.

-The sector that suffered the most attacks was insurance and finance (23 percent), followed by data management and healthcare (10 percent each), communications and education (8 percent each), and internet (7 percent).
+The sector that suffered the most attacks was insurance and finance (23 percent), followed by data management and healthcare (10 percent each), communications and education (eight percent each), and internet (seven percent).

 Cases in which hackers used an inherent security flaw in the organization’s database accounted for 15 percent of the attacks.
-Theft of passwords and usernames were conducted in 7 percent of cases, human errors and malware were spotted on 9 percent of cases, and unintentional loss of media or unauthorized delivery of data was the case in 8 percent of attacks.
+Theft of passwords and usernames were conducted in seven percent of cases, human errors and malware were spotted in nine percent of cases, and unintentional loss of media or unauthorized delivery of data was the case in eight percent of attacks.

 A spokesperson for the Privacy Protection Authority told Calcalist that the authority can fine offenders who fail to report attacks or fail in other ways to conform with the regulations meant to protect personal data.
 The authority is also authorized to cancel or temporarily suspend an organization’s license to hold a database and to make any infringement public.